matheuzgomes/Mongo_Project/README.md

 - [x] Finish Role permissioning Logic
 - [x] Add functionalities as, user can only view tasks that contais his user_id
 - [x] Add functionalities as, user can only delete tasks that contains his user_id
-- [] Add more verifications like can't insert two tasks with same name and description
+- [x] Add more verifications like can't insert two tasks with same name and description
+- [] Add a Log System
 - [] Create end-to-end tests
 - [] Verify the utility of DuckDb
 - [] Start to design and pick frontend language